sierravistahospital.com Listed by lockbit5 Ransomware Group

 Sierra Vista Hospital is a private behavioral health facility located in Sacramento, California, off...

-On June 5, 2026, Sierra Vista Hospital in Sacramento, California, appeared on the LockBit 5 ransomware group’s leak site after internal files were exfiltrated during a ransomware attack on the private behavioral health facility.
+On June 5, 2026, Sierra Vista Hospital in Sacramento, California, appeared on the LockBit 5 ransomware group’s leak site in a listing claiming internal files were exfiltrated during a ransomware attack on the private behavioral health facility.

 Sierra Vista Hospital provides behavioral health services.
 Its patient records would normally contain names, dates of birth, Social Security numbers, medical histories, insurance details, and contact information for patients and their families.
 Any exposure of even a subset of these records creates immediate risks for identity theft and fraud.